We’ve put together some commonly asked questions to give you more information about us.

 Should I try ‘having a go’ myself first?

-We strongly recommend early involvement of our experts to avoid mistakes, produce the strongest possible case from the outset, and facilitate prompt resolution of the problem.
+To maximise the prospects of a successful outcome, we strongly recommend early involvement of our experts to avoid mistakes, produce the strongest possible case from the outset, and facilitate prompt resolution of the problem.

 What usually happens in a consultation?